aTable/pitmaster/README.md

 ## What is it

-A temperature probe in a smoker connected to a device that frequently reads the temperature and analyzes it.
+A temperature probe in a smoker connected to a device that frequently reads the temperature and analyzes it sending push notifications over wifi.
+Be connected to your smoker temps globally.

+Features:

+- configure a preferred temperature range e.g. 107&deg;C-121&deg;C (225&deg;F - 250&deg;F)
+  - if temperature is outside the configured temperature range, flash a red LED and send a push notification
+  - if temperature is within the configured temperature range, flash a green LED
+- periodically receive current temperature by push notification (for when you don't trust it)
+- a basic dashboard showing live temperature tracking
+- a more complex full setup powered by the prometheus stack is available

 For normals